 Maki is the type of cylindrical sushi wrapped in a nori sheet.
 It is the mainstream type of sushi.
 Many things can be rolled in Maki sushi; meat, vegetables, and even tropical fruits.

-This type of sushi is an inside-out version of Maki where the nori sheet is wrapping all the dishes inside the rice roll.
+This type of sushi is an inside-out version of Maki where the nori sheet is wrapping the whole dish inside the rice roll.
 Sometimes, uramaki is rolled on salmon roe so you can see some orange tiny balls on the surface.

 In Temaki, nori sheet is shaped into a cone and then is filled with rice, meat, and veggies.
 This is more of a large individual wrap.

-Temaki should be eaten with a hand because the filling would spill and be messy if you lift it with chopsticks.
+Temaki should be eaten with your hands because the filling would spill and be messy if you lift it with chopsticks.